 Meanwhile, heat a large skillet over medium heat.
 Add the oil and heat, then stir in the onion.
 Cook for about 2 minutes before adding the ground beef.
 Cook, stirring and breaking up the beef, until well browned.
 Stir in the garlic and cook until fragrant, about 30 seconds.
 Add the crushed tomatoes, tomato sauce, basil, oregano, red pepper, and salt and pepper to taste.
 Simmer the sauce for 10-15 minutes and re-season to taste if necessary.

 Drain the pasta and return it to the pot.
 Immediately stir in the softened cream cheese and toss together with tongs until the cream cheese is mostly melted.
 Stir in the ricotta, 1/2 cup of the Parmesan and 1/2 cup of the mozzarella, tossing to coat evenly.
 Stir 2.5 – 3 cups of sauce into the noodles, and then pour the mixture into the prepared pan.
 Sprinkle with the remaining Parmesan and mozzarella and bake for about 25 minutes, until bubbly and cheese is golden brown.
-Allow to cook for 5 minutes before slicing.
+Allow to cool for 5 minutes before slicing.
 Serve with additional sauce.